 1825, Sept.
 13. William Henry Rinehart (1825-1874), sculptor, born at Union Bridge.

 1836.
 Taneytown incorporated.

 1837.
 Carroll County formed from western Baltimore County and eastern Frederick County; named for Charles Carroll of Carrollton (1737-1832), Revolutionary War statesman and a Maryland signer of Declaration of Independence.

 1839.
 Baltimore & Ohio Railroad extended line through Mount Airy Cut.

 1843.
 New Windsor incorporated.

-1843.
-First New Windsor College chartered but never opened at New Windsor.
+1843, March 10.
+First New Windsor College chartered but never opened.

 Carroll County Historic Courthouse, Courthouse Square, Westminster, Maryland, January 2002.
 Photo by Diane F. Evartt.

 1852, May 31.
 Calvert College (1852-1873), a Roman Catholic institution, incorporated at New Windsor (first building, "Old Main," opened in Oct.
 1850).

 1862, Sept.
 11. Confederate 5th Virginia Cavalry Regiment under Col. Thomas L. Rosser raided Westminster.